MY ESCAPES FROM AMERICA--

 I also saw that he still had both rear view mirrors still on the car, which spoke well of his ability to drive, or should we say, his DIVING skills?
 As time went by I began to realize this cabby grew up on these streets and knew every angle, pot hole, and back ally.
 I was probably in good hands, between God and a very clever driver.

-Harold Lloyd shows us that nothing has really changed from taxi rides long ago in NYC.
+In the video above, Harold Lloyd shows us that nothing has really changed from taxi rides long ago in NYC.

 This is a rare appearance of Babe Ruth in a comedy movie.